RushikeshChary/LibraryManagementSystem/README.md

 node server.js
 ```

-> The backend will be running on `http://localhost:3000`
+> The backend will be running on `http://localhost:8080` or at port specified in your `.env` file.

 ---